UT-Asema/Backend/docs/posts.md

 | --- | --- | --- |------------------|
 | id | string | The ID of the post to delete | &#9745;|
 ### Response
-Redirects to / if successful and returns error if not
+If user is not logged in, redirects to login page.
+Otherwise, redirects to /posts/get/:ID if successful and returns error if not

 ## /posts/rate/
 ### Description